 - Oil for frying

 - In a large mixing bowl add potatoes.
-You can either grate them or use a fork to squish them.
+You can either grate them or use a fork or a potato masher to squish them.

 - Add onion, chilli and coriander.

 - Now paste is ready.
 Add enough bread crumbs so that paste becomes a loose dough.